biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

         @PG     ID:bwa  PN:bwa  VN:0.7.17-r1188 CL:bwa mem Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa SAMEA2569438.chr10_1.fastq.gz SAMEA2569438.chr10_2.fastq.gz

 ##### **MarkDuplicates**
-The alignment file can contain reads that are duplicates.
-These reads are originated in the PCR amplification step during the sample preparation that might produce identical reads coming from the same DNA fragment.
-These duplicate reads need to be identified and marked so they can be correctly handled by the variant calling tool.
-There are multiple tools to detect these duplicates, in this course we will use [Picard MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates), which is one of the most reliable ones.
+The alignment file we have generated using `BWA` may contain duplicate reads.
+These reads are originated in the PCR amplification step during the library preparation and might produce an over-representation of identical reads from the same DNA fragment.
+These duplicate reads must be identified and marked so they can be correctly handled by the variant calling tool.
+There are multiple tools available to handle these duplicates, in this course we will use [Picard MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates),  which is one of the most reliable.

          m_jan2020@mjan2020VirtualBox:~$ picard MarkDuplicates -Xms1g I=SAMEA2569438.chr10.sorted.reheaded.bam O=SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam M=SAMEA2569438.chr10.metrics.txt

-We will use the option `M` so `MarkDuplicates` will generate a text file with metrics on the number of reads duplicates.
-This file is named ` SAMEA2569438.chr10.metrics.txt` in this case.
+We use the `M` option so that `MarkDuplicates` generates a text file with metrics on the number of reads duplicates.
+This file is named `SAMEA2569438.chr10.metrics.txt` in this case.

-Let's open this metrics file:
+Let's open this metrics file

          m_jan2020@mjan2020VirtualBox:~$ less SAMEA2569438.chr10.metrics.txt
 The first part of the file is the most relevant for us: